MicrosoftDocs/win32/desktop-src/VML/basic-vml-types.md

 ---
 title: Basic VML Types
 description: This topic describes VML, a feature that is deprecated as of Windows Internet Explorer 9.
-Webpages and applications that rely on VML should be migrated to SVG or other widely supported standards. ms.assetid: '07c17e7b-5ac4-4a8d-a468-559307408d5b'
+Webpages and applications that rely on VML should be migrated to SVG or other widely supported standards. ms.assetid: 07c17e7b-5ac4-4a8d-a468-559307408d5b
-keywords: ["Vector Markup Language (VML),basic types", "VML (Vector Markup Language),basic types", "vector graphics,basic VML types", "Vector Markup Language (VML),types", "VML (Vector Markup Language),types", "vector graphics,VML types", "basic VML types", "boolean type", "fraction type", "ordinate type", "length type", "measure type", "angle type", "color type", "font type", "bitmap type", "vector type"]
+keywords:
+- Vector Markup Language (VML),basic types
+- VML (Vector Markup Language),basic types
+- vector graphics,basic VML types
+- Vector Markup Language (VML),types
+- VML (Vector Markup Language),types
+- vector graphics,VML types
+- basic VML types
+- boolean type
+- fraction type
+- ordinate type
+- length type
+- measure type
+- angle type
+- color type
+- font type
+- bitmap type
+- vector type
+ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # Basic VML Types

 This topic describes VML, a feature that is deprecated as of Windows Internet Explorer 9.
 Webpages and applications that rely on VML should be [migrated to SVG](http://go.microsoft.com/fwlink/p/?LinkID=236964) or other widely supported standards.

 > [!Note]
 > As of December 2011, this topic has been archived.
 As a result, it is no longer actively maintained.
 For more information, see [Archived Content](https://msdn.microsoft.com/library/hh772377).
 For information, recommendations, and guidance regarding the current version of Windows Internet Explorer, see [Internet Explorer Developer Center](http://go.microsoft.com/fwlink/p/?linkid=204313).

 **Contents**